VISITOR

 guides

 Aged 66+ with NZD 750,000 to invest?
-The Temporary Retirement Visitor Visa allows 2-year stays (renewable).
-Investment + income + funds thresholds explained.
-Does NOT lead to permanent residence.
+The Temporary Retirement Visitor Visa allows renewable two-year stays.
+Investment, income, and funds thresholds.

 Read article